 If you enjoy drinking Red Bull, it’s natural that you might wonder about using Red Bull as a pre workout, instead of traditional supplements.

 So, should you drink Red Bull as a pre workout?
 Red Bull is good as a pre workout drink as the caffeine, taurine, and B vitamins can increase energy, alertness and focus, leading to improved workout performance.
-The effects of Red Bull will be felt within 20 minutes or less, so it should be consumed just prior to starting your workout to get the full effect.

 It’s important to know that while Red Bull can be a quick and convenient pre workout drink, there are a few key ingredients found in standard pre workout powders that aren’t found in Red Bull, and if used regularly in place of pre workout, you may be missing out on additional benefits.